wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 ## Synchronizing Cache Access and Invalidation

+Let's forget about lock words in `bcc` and `tcc` temporarily, and consider how a locking protocol can be implemented to synchronize between cache access and invalidation.
 One big challenge of synchronizing cache invalidation and cache access is to design a protocol that both scale to large cache hierarchies and do not introduce deadlock.
 On one extreme of the spectrum, we just use a big global lock for all accesses to the cache hierarchy.
 This obviously guarantees correctness, at the cost of performance and scalability.
 On the